freebsd/freebsd-quarterly/2020q4/FreeBSD-Foundation.md

-The Foundation provided many project grants over the last quarter, and you can read about OpenZFS Zstd support, Linuxulator application compatibility improvements, LLDB target support, test lab infrastructure, and WiFi projects in other reports in this quarterly update.
+The Foundation provided many project grants over the last quarter, and you can read about OpenZFS Zstd support, Linuxulator application compatibility improvements, LLDB target support, test lab infrastructure, and WiFi projects in other entries in this quarterly report.

 The Foundation hired six co-op students from the University of Waterloo during the 2020 fall term, as well as one intern.
 Former co-op student Tiger